 Mention a sonogram, and people usually associate it with seeing a picture of an unborn fetus in the womb.
 It’s in a sonogram that you can detect the gender of a baby.
-But sonograms are useful in other ways as well and help our doctors make a diagnosis of internal problems you may be experiencing.
+But sonograms are helpful in other ways as well and help our doctors make a diagnosis of internal problems you may be experiencing.
 A sonogram, also called a sonograph, refers to any picture of an internal organ taken with ultrasound technology.

 Varying Types of Procedures

-- You’re experiencing pelvic pain and the cause isn’t easily recognized.
+- You’re experiencing pelvic pain, and the cause isn’t easily recognized.

 - You have vaginal bleeding that can’t be explained.

 - You have infertility and want to know why.